g0v-it/data-budget/sdaas/README.md

 This project contains all needed for setting up and update a knowledge base ready to be used by the budget.g0v.it APIs.

-The knowledge base is built around the [g0v-ap-api ontology](http://data.budget.g0v.it/g0v-ap-api/v1) that is a local specialization of the [g0v-ap ontology](http://data.budget.g0v.it/g0v-ap/v1) designed to provide a data model that is easy to query for the data-budget apis component in budget.gov.it project
+The knowledge base is built around the [g0v application profile](https://github.com/g0v-it/ontologies/tree/master/fr-ap) and  [LODMAP Bubble Graph Ontology](https://github.com/linkeddatacenter/LODMAP-ontologies/tree/master/v1/bgo):

+- the g0v-fr application profile is used to describe the semantic of a financial report
+- the Bubble Graph Ontology is used to describe the graphical objects that reprensent financial report components

-The data ingestion process is managed by the LinkedData.Center SDaaS platform (community edition).
+The data ingestion process is managed by the [LinkedData.Center SDaaS platform](https://linkeddata.center/p/sdaas) (community edition).

 ## updating the knowledge base